If you’ve gone through a SOC 2 audit or you run your compliance program manually, you know it can be time-consuming, expensive, and frustrating.

 There is no magic solution that will make your company instantly compliant.
-However, good SOC 2 automation software can help you understand what you need to do to get compliant, and great software can automate the monitoring and evidence collection of that compliance posture over time, instantly alerting you when gaps form or your posture is at risk.
+However, good SOC 2 automation software can help you understand what you need to do to become compliant, and great software can automate the monitoring and evidence collection of that compliance posture over time, instantly alerting you when gaps form or your posture is at risk.

-What is SOC 2 Automation Software?
+What is SOC 2 Compliance Automation Software?

 SOC 2 automation software helps you stay SOC 2 compliant via 24-7 security control monitoring across your SaaS services.